rohitkotanc/rkotans3/ns-3.38/README.md

 ---

-# 17. <mark>two-car-constant-connectivity-through-motion.cc</mark>
+# 14. <mark>two-car-constant-connectivity-through-motion.cc</mark>

-### <ins>Description</ins>: *This scenario consists of two nodes each a CAR_VALUE.
+### <ins>Description</ins>: *This scenario consists of two nodes each a CAR_VALUE, one client and one server.
 Using the constant velocity mobility model, the cars move at a constant speed together keeping communication.
-The graphs (UDP Echo Client & Server Throughput) show the communication (time vs bytes/sec).*
+The graphs (UDP Echo Client & Server Throughput) show the communication (time vs bytes/sec).
+*

 ![](myexamples_gif/two-car-constant-connectivity-through-motion.gif)

 ---

-# 18. <mark>two-car-obstacle-server-connection-dip.cc</mark>
+# 15. <mark>two-car-obstacle-server-connection-dip.cc</mark>

 ### <ins>Description</ins>: *This scenario consists of two nodes each a CAR_VALUE.
 Using the constant velocity mobility model, the cars move at a constant speed together keeping communication till they pass the stationary car.
 The graphs (UDP Echo Client & Server Throughput) show the communication (time vs bytes/sec).*